 Junction, TX 76849

-To book Pamela to speak for your writers group, book club, or other organization (she’s spoken to Rotary, Medical Examiners, Special Needs Parents, and many more), live or via Skype, email her at pamela at pamelahutchins dot com.
-She is very flexible on honorarium/expenses.
+To book Pamela to speak for your writers group, book club, or other organization (she’s spoken to Rotary, Medical Examiners, Special Needs Parents, and many more), live or via Skype, email her at pamela at pamelafaganhutchins dot com.
 For Pamela’s professional CV and a list of speeches in the employment practices setting, visit her Consulting Page.
 For testimonials, click HERE, HERE, HERE, and HERE.
 Listed below are sample topics, but don’t let it limit you as she is very versatile.
 If you simply want a Q&A and not a presentation, that works, too!

 - Good Habits of Good Writers